 Offline-to-online channel integration.
-Lufax operates hybrid model, where all loan applications are processed online, but more than 56.000 agents are on the ground ready to advise clients.
-The agents are able to better understand the needs of the borrowers and develop relationships with many middle class and affluent investors.
-Better service allows to underwrite larger and longer-term loans, which is different to other players, such as Ant who focuses mainly on short-term microlending.
+Lufax operates a hybrid model, where all loan applications are processed online, but more than 56.000 agents are on the ground ready to advise clients.
+The agents are able to better understand the needs of the borrowers and develop relationships with many middle-class and affluent investors.
+Better service allows underwriting larger and longer-term loans, which is different from other players, such as Ant who focuses mainly on short-term microlending.

 Ping An Group ecosystem.
-Lufax has close partnership with Ping An Group, and can leverage vast amount of credit and financial data, to developed highly sophisticated risk assessment tools.
+Lufax has a close partnership with Ping An Group and can leverage a vast amount of credit and financial data, to develop highly sophisticated risk assessment tools.

 Leading player in the attractive market.
 Lufax is the leading player among non-traditional financial service providers.
 It is ranked number 2 in retail credit facilitation and number 3 in wealth management, and both sectors are expected to see double-digit growth between 2019-2024.

-The advantage for Lufax is narrower but high-quality customer base and more focused service offering, which could make it somewhat easier to keep up with the regulatory changes, although this is by no means guaranteed as new regulations may be introduced.
+The advantage for Lufax is a narrower but high-quality customer base and a more focused service offering.
+This could make it somewhat easier to keep up with the regulatory changes, although this is by no means guaranteed as new regulations may be introduced!
 But the fact is that Lufax IPO went smoothly last year, while both Ant and JD Digital Technology had to postpone their IPOs and make necessary transformations to comply with the regulations.

-The two companies that operate similar platform model to Lufax and are also public on the Nasdaq exchange are 360 Digitech and LexinFintech Holdings.
+The two companies that operate similar platform models to Lufax and are also public on the Nasdaq exchange are 360 Digitech and LexinFintech Holdings.